yshramko/bigdata-procamp/labs/hadoop-hive/README.md

  > Hint: Use `hadoop discp` or `hadoop fs -cp` or `hdfs dfs -cp`

- > Reminder: Don't forget to recall the commands from the first lecture on Hadoop fundamentals

 ### Tasks

 1. Find top 5 airlines with the greatest average DEPARTURE_DELAY.
 Show Airline code (IATA_CODE), Airline Name and average DEPARTURE_DELAY and save the result in another Hive table